SorraTheOrc/InnovationEngine/README.md

 Be sure to use our Git pre-commit script to test your contributions before committing, simply run the following command: `python3 main.py test test`

+The source repository includes a `.github/copilot-instructions.md` file that will improve Copilot for VS Code and Visual Studio users, as well as the Coding Agent in Github.
+This is a very powerful tool and we encourage you to use it in order to increase your productivity and quality.
+See [enabling custom instructions](https://copilot-instructions.md/#enabling-or-disabling-custom-instructions).

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us